Building cultures that don't tolerate abuse and harassment.

 In response, government, the Charity Commission and umbrella organisations have initiated urgent work to address immediate safeguarding challenges as well as to prepare for longer term developmental and awareness raising activity to strengthen the health of charity workplace cultures.
 As a result, charities in England and Wales are now undergoing a process of significant revaluation – of values, systems and organisational cultures.

 Research and reports:

 - In August 2021, we launched a project together with NCVO and led by Becky Hewitt, about flexible working.
-The group will report their findings later this year, which will include signposting to key resources on flexible working to support voluntary organisations.
+The final report, ‘Time to Flex’, was published on February 2022.